pinterbanget/saveify/README.md

 # saveify
-a small project to scrape songs on a Spotify playlist, searches them on YouTube, and downloads them. runs on Python 3.8+.
+a small project to scrape songs on a Spotify playlist, searches them on YouTube, and downloads them. runs on Python 3.8+ and Windows 10.

 # usage agreement
 by using this, you agree to ONLY USE THIS TO DOWNLOAD PLAYLISTS YOU HAVE THE RIGHTS TO. i am NOT responsible if some DMCA guy knocks your front door because you decide to download the latest Justin Bieber hit.